ojitha/ojitha.github.io/_posts/2022-04-01-Create VPC and subnets using AWS CFN.md

 aws ec2 describe-vpcs --filters "Name=tag:Name,Values=oj-test-stack" --query 'Vpcs[0].VpcId' --output text
 ```

-if you wants to use the above VpcId , then assign that to a variable
+if you want to use the above VpcId , then assign that to a variable

 ```bash
 VPC_ID=$(aws ec2...above command)